 Resolution 3: Research the Market

-This is a great resolution for buyers, sellers, and realtors.
+This is a great resolution for buyers, sellers, and real estate agents.
 It’s important when selling a house not to set your asking price too high, especially depending on the location of your home.
 In the same vein, don’t sell your house for an under market value just because you’re in a rush to sell.
 Finding that happy medium as a seller is tricky, but very worthwhile.

 For a buyer, it’s important to be aware of what a fair asking price is.
 Your dream home may seem way overpriced, but have you researched what other similar properties in the area are selling for?
 These are important areas to research before jumping into the world of real estate.